devhawk/blog-posts/Posts/20040727-0928-vonage-and-skype/json-content.md

 today).
 Feel free to [skype me](callto://harrypierson/), though it doesn’t appear to work through the corporate firewall.

-Update – I should have realized, but there are other choices in the internet telephone business.
+**Update**: I should have realized, but there are other choices in the internet telephone business.
 [Lingo](http://www.lingo.com) caught my eye – only \$20 a month for unlimited calling to the US, Canada and Western Europe (which includes Germany where my afore-mentioned brother-in-law